 Don’t twist again

 If you have to use a ladder for any of your gardening tasks, make sure you are always facing it.
-Rather than lean or reach, move it regularly.
+Rather than lean or reach from the ladder, move it regularly to be close to the area that needs attention.

 When using the ladder, always keep your shoulders, hips and knees pointing in the same direction.